Denver Traffic Attorneys

 There's a lot you need to know when you're cited for a traffic violation in Colorado.
 Any felony offense involving a motor vehicle will result in the revocation of your license and many other offenses that seem minor in nature could result in the revocation or suspension of your driving privileges when combined with prior tickets or conviction.

-Read more below to find the information you need regarding your specific criminal traffic citation:
+Read more below to find the information you need regarding your specific criminal traffic citation, our traffic lawyer in Denver can help defend you if you are facing any of the following:

 This is a similar offense to DUR, although the penalties are slightly different.
 A conviction of driving under suspension-FRA (DUS-FRA) may result in five days to six months in jail and up to $500 in fines.
 Jail is also mandatory in this case unless you can prove that you “had to drive” a vehicle because of an emergency.